fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

     - Added estimated turns until the next phase of a Crisis to the Social Policies Screen.
     - Added the turns remaining until a Diplomatic Action can be performed again.
     - Plot Tooltips will now appear underneath other 2D UI elements.
-    - Specialist’s tooltip information now only appears on urban plots.
+    - Specialist's tooltip information now only appears on urban plots.
     - Improved tooltip descriptions for game setup screens.
     - Tooltips now correctly appear after the tile selector is moved off screen and returned into view.
-    - Civ relationship is now displayed when viewing a Unit’s tooltip.
+    - Civ relationship is now displayed when viewing a Unit's tooltip.
     - Tooltips now appear correctly when viewing Buildings in the City Details Breakdown menu.
     - Tooltips now correctly display the player's Unit name when hovering over them on the map.